any-docs/css/content/reference/properties/row-gap/index.md

 ### Values

 - `<length-percentage>`
-  - Is the width of the gutter separating the rows. {{CSSxRef("&lt;percentage&gt;")}} values are relative to the dimension of the element.
+  - Is the width of the gutter separating the rows. `&lt;percentage&gt;` values are relative to the dimension of the element.

 ## Formal definition